rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 - Weak candidates anyway cannot survive the company's rigorous induction program.

-The above two points are simple, yet powerful SOP for talent acquisition which have remained the core hirings principles through campus placements of most companies.
+The above two points are simple, yet powerful SOP for talent acquisition which have remained the core hirings principles through campus placements in most companies.
 However, the focus of recruitment is talent acquisition from IITs and NITs that use JEE advance scores for entrance.
-Therefore, it is no brainer to understand the recruiters rely on it.
-Unfortunately, the recruiters would not have luxry of relying exclusively on campus placements at other a few hundred other institutions though there may be extremely talented candidates.
-If AI-powered predictive analytics are used then a company would perhaps be able to create pseudo profiles of future talent requirements.
+Therefore, it is no brainer to understand why the recruiters rely on it.
+Unfortunately, the recruiters would not have luxry of relying exclusively on campus placements at a few hundred other institutions though there may be extremely talented candidates perhaps better than IITs and NITs.
+If AI-powered predictive analytics can used then it would perhaps be possible to create pseudo profiles of exact talent requirements.
 The actual profiles of job applicants can then be matched with the mined profiles to produce a shortlist of prospective candidates without human intervention.
 I do not know if any large recuriter is actually following such a process, but it looks very promising.
 The basic assumption for AI-based predictive analytics to work is that enough data exists to create pseudo profiles and mine them.
 Whether the recruiters would share them is debatable.
 Therefore, the premise behind such a conclusion is that each company will have to develop analytics on their own data.
 In that case can the approach be generic enough?
 I believe it is possible.
 At first, we need to create sufficient abstractions for developing the set of AI-based predictive analytics.
-These cannot be any different from statics based predictive analytics coupled with the principles of automated reasoning.
+These cannot be any different from statical methods for predictive analytics coupled with the principles of automated reasoning.
 The next step is training with data.
 This step can be performed and customised for each enterprise.